Arrive Nairobi, Kenya

 Amboseli National Park | Mountainside Sightings

-Spend the day on early morning and afternoon game drives, crisscrossing the landscape in search of elephants, zebras and wildebeests along the saltpan trails.
+Enjoy your day on early morning and afternoon game drives, crisscrossing the landscape in search of elephants, zebras and wildebeests along the saltpan trails.
 Prepare for predator sightings, as opportunistic animals begin roaming the plains in search of prey.
+Return to your lodge for dinner followed by a relaxing evening under African skies.

-Travel by road to Arusha, crossing the border of Tanzania.
-After stopping for lunch in Arusha, continue to the village of Mto wa Mbu, where you Ride Like a Local on a tuk-tuk, viewing rice fields and the local community as you go.
-Afterward, browse the colorful stalls of the village market, as merchants display locally grown rice and bananas in a variety of colors.
-Later, continue to your lodge, located in a picturesque region of the Great Rift Valley.
-On arrival, settle in, freshen up and relax a bit before gathering with fellow guests for a hearty dinner.
+Travel by road to Arusha, crossing the border into Tanzania.
+After stopping for lunch in Arusha, continue to your lodge, located in a picturesque region of the Great Rift Valley.
+On arrival, settle in, freshen up and relax a bit before venturing to a nearby escarpment with picturesque views over the valley below.
+Here, enjoy a refreshing Scenic Sundowner as the equatorial sun slips toward the horizon.
+This evening, gather with fellow guests for a hearty dinner.

 Ngorongoro Crater | Spot the Tree-Climbing Lions